Hocus Pocus 2 (soundtrack): Songs

 Apart from Debney's score, the album featured two songs performed by Bette Midler, Sarah Jessica Parker and Kathy Najimy, who played the Sanderson Sisters.
 The first track is titled "The Witches Are Back", a re-written version of the Elton John single, "The Bitch Is Back" (1974), featuring additional lyrics by Midler and Marc Shaiman.
 The second song titled, "One Way or Another", is a cover of the 1979 single by Blondie.
-The cover version of Screamin' Jay Hawkins' track "I Put a Spell on You" (1956), a track that was featured in the first film, was also included in the sequel too, with the trio again rendering.
 Other tracks include: "Skeleton Sam" by LVCRFT, "Planet Claire" by The B-52's, "Ghosted" by DBone and The Remains, "Afraid of the Night" by DBone and The Remains and Earl St. Clair, "Hocus Pocus Voo Doo" by Big Bob Kornegay, and a remixed version of Rockwell's "Somebody's Watching Me" by The Urban Renewal Project.
-Some of the tracks, featured in the film and not included in the soundtrack include, "Skate" by Silk Sonic and "Garden of Magic" (an original song) by Jessica Parker.
+Some of the tracks, featured in the film and not included in the soundtrack include, "Skate" by Silk Sonic and "Sarah's Theme" (an original song) by Jessica Parker.

 Track listing

 Promotion

 On October 10, 2022, as a Disney+ Night tribute, the track "The Witches Are Back" was performed by Jessie James Decker and Alan Bersten, at the 31st season of Dancing with the Stars.
-Debney is set to perform the score from the sequel at the live concert tribute to the film, titled Hocus Pocus in Concert.
-The event will be held in London from October 23 to 28.
+Debney was set to perform the score from the sequel at the live concert tribute to the film, titled Hocus Pocus in Concert.
+The event was held in London from October 23-28, 2022.